 A HE machine can sometimes pose a challenge with getting enough water and agitation for your load to properly clean the diapers, but there are workarounds for this and many people successfully cloth diaper with a HE washer.

 The trick is to make sure your load size is appropriate.
 Small loads are not recommended because the diapers will not agitate against each other properly.
 Somewhere between 2/3 and 3/4 full is usually recommended for a front loader HE, and somewhere between 1/2 and 2/3 full for a top loader HE.
 It may require some experimentation to find the best load size for your particular machine.
-My machine does best at 3/4 full.
+My HE machine does best at 3/4 full.

 That said, I recommend you don’t overthink this.
 You will likely wash your diapers with no issue.
 If you do start to have issues getting them completely clean, at that point you can start to analyze and note take about your load size, detergent amounts, etc.

 There are many schools of thought about what laundry detergent is right for cloth diapers.
-Many diaper manufacturers also say in their washing instructions that you need to buy their detergent for best results.
+Some diaper manufacturers also say in their washing instructions that you need to buy their detergent for best results.
 That simply isn’t true (and usually does more harm than good).

-To put it simply, you can use almost any detergent on cloth diapers!
+You can use almost any mainstream detergent on cloth diapers!
 There are just a couple guidelines you want to follow to protect the quality of your diapers.